ozkoc/carbon_footprint_project/README.md

 # Carbon Footprint Calculator for Manufacturing Company
 This project provides a Python script that calculates the carbon footprint of a manufacturing process.
-It takes into account energy consumption, material usage, waste production, and shipping distance to provide a comprehensive view of a company's environmental impact.
+It takes into account energy consumption, material usage, waste production, and shipping distance to provide a brief view of a company's environmental impact.

 #Getting Started
 These instructions will guide you through setting up the project on your local machine for development and testing purposes.